 Depending on your camera, you might find the images may not fit the size of the sequence you want to use.
 If this is the case, the first step is to resize all of the images to fit.

 - Select the first image and in the Effects Control panel, then edit the Size and Position of the image until you are happy.

-- Select the Motion control and copy it (Command/Control+C).
+- Select the Motion control and copy it (Cmd+C or Ctrl+C).

-- Select all the images in the Timeline and paste (Command/Control+V).
+- Select all the images in the timeline and paste (Cmd+V or Ctrl+V).
 All the images will now be resized and positioned.

 When you first add your images to your sequence, each will be about 5 seconds long.
 When you initially worked out the interval times, you specified that each image would last a single frame, so the next step is to edit the image duration.

 - Highlight all the images in the Sequence.